Rodsafreitas/chatbot/README.md

 Mongoose version: 4.11.12

-Itens feitos :
+Done :

-conexão com o banco através da ORM mongoose,
+Conection with database using ORM mongoose,

-criando schema para relacionar com a tabela,
+Created schema for table,

-inserindo dados na tabela,
+Insert data on tabela,

-procurando dados na tabela.
+Find data on table,

-Itens para concluir:
+To done:

-Página para interagir com o bot,
+Page to use bot,

-Aperfeiçoar capacidade de inteligencia do bot,
+Improve inteligence's bot,

-Melhorar script e separar em modulos corretamente.
+Improve script and create modules.